Tsuzuki Station: Station history

 Tsuzuki Station was established on April 1, 1938 as a station of the Japan National Railways Futamata Line with the completion of the Kanasashi-Mikkabi extension.
 Freight services were discontinued from 1962, and small parcel services from 1970, after which time the station was no longer staffed.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 39 passengers daily (boarding passengers only).